CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 |   FCI  |   Variational   |

-Yes the arguments to use non-variational techniques have to do with improving accuracy at low or medium computational cost and in addition, non-variational techniques can ensure size consistency which is not ensured by truncated CISD (see response 2.).
-Different techniques have different implementations on quantum hardware, so it's worth exploring diffrent options.
+Yes the arguments to use non-variational techniques such as Cupled Clusters (CC) have to do with improving accuracy and in addition, non-variational techniques can ensure size consistency which is not ensured by truncated CISD (see response to question 2.).
+Different techniques have different implementations on quantum hardware, so it's worth exploring different options to find that best fits quantum computers.

 The scalability of post-Hartree Fock (HF) methods, such as CISD and FCI, is the main bottleneck to simulate larger molecules with high accuracy.
 A non-variational method that can improve the accuracy without increasing substantially the computational cost is Coupled Clusters Single Doubles (CCSD), which is a truncated version of Coupled Cluster (CC) theory.
 In the CC theory, the improvement of the wave function is through the application of the exponential of cluster operators  to the HF wave function, ![CC_angle](https://latex.codecogs.com/gif.latex?%7C%20CC%20%5Crangle%20%3D%20e%5E%7BT%7D%7C%20HF%20%5Crangle) .

-Coupled cluster (CC) theory provides a compelling framework of approximate infinite-order perturbation theory, in the form of an exponential of cluster operators describing the true quantum many-body effects of the electronic wave function at a computational cost that, despite being significantly more expensive than DFT, scales polynomially with system size.
+CC scales polynomially in the system size.

 In the figures bellow we present the pontential energy surfaces (PESs) for the dissociation of H<sub>2</sub>, LiH, H<sub>2</sub>O and H<sub>4</sub> molecules using different methods.
 We left out CISD in the cases it didn't converge.
 We observe that CISD improves the PES over HF in all the cases under study.